ipvm-wg/homestar/README.md

 - We recommend leveraging [cargo-watch][cargo-watch],
   [cargo-expand][cargo-expand] and [irust][irust] for Rust development.
-- We recommend using [cargo-udeps][cargo-udeps] for removing unused dependencies before commits and pull-requests.
+- We also recommend using [cargo-udeps][cargo-udeps] for removing unused dependencies before commits and pull-requests.

 ### Conventional Commits